 We also provide facilities for children who wish to bring a packed lunch in from home.

-Starting after Easter, you will be required to pre-order your child's lunchtime meal via ParentPay.
 This means that you can choose exactly what you want your child to have for lunch, or you can choose it alongside them from home!
 This will allow your child to have a more personalised dining experience and ensure that you know what they are eating at lunchtime.

 Through ParentPay, you can view the school menus and will pre-order your child's meals in advance.
 This convenient feature will help you make informed choices about your child's diet.